beahunt3r/Threat-Hunting-and-Detection/Command and Control/Suspicious Network Beacons - Palo Alto.md

     )
     ;
-// Get all potentially suspicious beacons PotentialBeacons
+// Get all potentially suspicious beacons let SuspiciousBeacons = materialize (
+    PotentialBeacons
     | join kind=leftantisemi ImpossibleBeaconsByTimeDelta on SourceHostName, SourceUserName, DestinationHostName, DestinationIP, DestinationPort, ApplicationProtocol, URLCategory
     | join kind=leftantisemi ImpossibleBeaconsBySentBytes on SourceHostName, SourceUserName, DestinationHostName, DestinationIP, DestinationPort, ApplicationProtocol, URLCategory
     // if the logs have extra information, they can be used for filtering the nonmalicious destinations
     // | where URLCategory !in ("Advertising","Web search","Video Streaming")
     // | where ApplicationProtocol !in ("Dropbox")
+    );
+// get prevalence data for the destinations(last14d) let DestinationList =
+    SuspiciousBeacons
+    | summarize make_set(DestinationHostName)
+    ;
+let PrevalanceData =
+    CommonSecurityLog
+    | where TimeGenerated between (ago(14d) .. ago(starttime)) // analyze the duration before the beacon is detected
+    | where DestinationHostName in (DestinationList)
+    | summarize hint.strategy=shuffle DestinationPrevalence = dcount(SourceUserName) by DestinationHostName
+    ;
+// Enrich suspicious beacons with the historical prevalence data for prioritization SuspiciousBeacons
+| join kind=leftouter PrevalanceData on DestinationHostName
-| order by JitterPercentage asc, TimeDeltaInSeconds_avg asc
+| sort by DestinationPrevalence asc
+| project-reorder DestinationPrevalence
 ```